bwcee/bootcamp-mooz/Readme.md

 - MongoDB
 - Mongoose

 At this point of bootcamp, we have learnt SQL and worked with PostgreSQL + Sequelize.
 We wanted to explore NoSQL databases for this project, and chose MongoDB with Mongoose as they are very accessible options.
+The database was eventually moved online to MongoDB Atlas in order to deploy the app on Heroku.

 **Video Call Functionality**
 - Socket.IO